IsaiaScope/Iso_Obsidian_2.0/React/lib/Tanstack/data/get-started.md

 	3. isLoanding vs isPending => isLoading is not true when query is disabled
 5.  useMutation() => every call that aren't get
 	1. mutate => destructed from useMutation() is the function  that pass data to function declared in mutationFn
+	2. onSuccess => excute when query successed
+6. queryClient.invalidateQueries({ queryKey: ['events'] }) => invalidate query couse to refetch data from queryes that includes 'events' key, can be added exact property if only 'event' key must be present

 ---